saucelabs/elemental-next/frontend/docs/updated-tips/1-how-to-upload-a-file/ruby.md

 ---
-title: '1: How To Upload A File'
+title: "1: How To Upload A File"
-id: '1-upload-a-file-ruby'
+id: "1-upload-a-file-ruby"
-contentUrl: "docs/updated-tips/how-to-upload-a-file/1-upload-a-file-ruby"
+contentUrl: "docs/how-to-upload-a-file/1-upload-a-file-ruby"
 sidebar_label: Ruby
 text: "Uploading a file is a common piece of functionality found on the web but when trying to automate it, you get prompted with a dialog box that is just out of reach for Selenium.
 In these cases people often look to a third-party tool to manipulate this window."
 number: 1